-Since founding his namesake winery in 2002, Cliff Lede has put every emphasis towards creating a modern and diversified world-class estate.
+Since founding his namesake winery in 2002, Cliff Lede (pronounced lay-dee) has put every emphasis towards creating a modern and diversified world-class estate.
 A strategic thinker and visionary, Lede is the driving force of a company that at once holds the values of the great Old World winemaking properties, with the energy, youth and spark of the New World.
 His wines are intrinsically connected to the land, yet his view point is forward-thinking and entirely fresh.
-One visit to the Cliff Lede Vineyards property, which is full of contemporary art and is juxtaposed with vineyard blocks named for classic rock-n-roll songs, and it is clear that to him, wine—like music and art—is a source of great beauty.
+One visit to the Cliff Lede Vineyards property, which is full of contemporary art and is juxtaposed with vineyard blocks named for classic rock songs, and it is clear that to him, wine—like music and art—is a source of great beauty.

-Lede grew up involved with his family’s successful construction business in Canada, and first discovered the splendor of the Napa Valley while on a visit in the 1990s.
+Lede grew up involved with his family’s successful construction business in Canada, and first discovered the splendor of the Napa Valley while on a business retreat in the 1990s.
 An avid long-distance runner, he explored the back roads of Napa Valley throughout his trip.
 The area resonated a great deal with him, as he had collected Bordeaux wines since his late 20s.
 Frequent return visits ensued, and he was soon exposed to everything Napa Valley has to offer: beautiful land, some of the world’s greatest restaurants and a core of friendly, passionate and hardworking people that reminded him of his own community.

 Winemaker, Cliff Lede & Poetry